Doing recycling wrong can endanger the whole process. Including the people who work in it.

 But not all glass is chemically the same any more than all plastic is.
 Window glass, glass bakeware, light bulbs, and so on melt and cool at different temperatures.
 Adding them to recycling is one of the recycling mistakes of aspirational recyclers.

 So far, sorting equipment can’t adequately separate different types of glass.
-So only put glass containers in recycling.
+So put only glass containers in recycling.
 Adding any other kind of glass is an expensive way of doing recycling wrong.

 And remove the lids from glass jars and bottles.
 Metal and glass will automatically go in different directions at the MRF.